 They claim that Israel is “occupying” Palestine, because in Judea and Samaria, otherwise known as the West Bank, Palestinians vote for the Palestinian Authority Government but do not vote for those who actually govern them, meaning the Israeli Knesset.
 In fact, I do agree that in such a case, the Palestinian People or Arabs of Judea and Samaria, would indeed be occupied.

 However, in the vast majority of cases, this argument is based on a complete misconception.
-97% of Palestinian Arabs in Judea and Samaria live in Areas A and B, which are governed by their own people, the Palestinian Authority.
-How that means they are occupied, remains to be seen.
-These individuals carry Palestinian passports, elect their representatives (or at least would be if Abbas weren’t serving his 13th year of a 4-year term), and function as an autonomous country, with the exception of border checkpoints between Israel and the Palestinian Authority territories, which were successfully built to ward off terror and prevent another intifada.
+97% of Palestinian Arabs in Judea and Samaria live in Areas A and B, which are governed entirely by their own people, the Palestinian Authority.
+In Area A, security is entirely administered by the PA, whereas in Area B, there is security cooperation between Israel and the PA.
+In Area B, where a “foreign” power (meaning an entity that does not match that of the civilian population) shares military control with the local authorities, it can be argued that there is somewhat of a military occupation.
+However, governance in Areas A and B is Palestinian, and residents carry Palestinian passports, elect their representatives (or at least would be if Abbas weren’t serving his 13th year of a 4-year term), and function as an autonomous country, with the exception of border checkpoints between Israel and the Palestinian Authority territories, which were successfully built to ward off terror and prevent another intifada.
 It can be argued that checkpoints of a similar or even more arduous nature are present between other hostile and even less hostile nations, such as the US and Mexico.
 Here is a video that compares the two.

 Where do the Oslo Accords fit into this?

-Now that we’ve established that the actual “occupation” is only 3% of the magnitude that is generally thought, let’s zoom in on this particular situation.
+Now that we’ve established that the actual “occupation” (if we consider 100% israeli security control an “occupation”) is only 3% of the magnitude that is generally thought, let’s zoom in on this particular situation.
 How did we get there?

 It can thus be argued that because Palestinian leaders signed the declaration on behalf of their subjects, they are not under a forceful military occupation.
-However, technically speaking, despite the fact that the “occupation” arose from an agreement with those “occupied”, it is a pretty decent argument that Palestinians in Area C are indeed living under the Israeli occupation, since they are governed by a “foreign” entity they didn’t vote for.
+However, technically speaking, despite the fact that the “occupation” arose from an agreement with those “occupied”, it is a pretty decent argument that Palestinians in Area C are indeed living under the Israeli occupation, if they choose to live in an area governed by an Israeli municipal authority, since they are governed by a “foreign” entity they didn’t vote for.
+But that was entirely their choice to do so!

 The Element of Choice